-Read MoreNorthants (Admin & returned post) Office: 11 Wakefield Drive, Welford, Northants, NN6 6HN
+Read MoreNorthants Office (Admin & returned post): 11 Wakefield Drive, Welford, Northants, NN6 6HN

 Private Client Consultant

-Chris brings over 24 years of experience in financial services and has dedicated the last 15 years to specialising in will writing and estate planning.
-Qualified with the Institute of Professional Will Writers (IPW) and the Society of Will Writers and Estate Planners (MSWW), he upholds the highest professional standards while providing insightful, client-focused advice.
-Having navigated personal loss, Chris possesses a unique depth of empathy and understanding that is particularly valuable when working with vulnerable clients.
-His commitment to continuous professional development is shown through his additional studies in dementia care and his CeMaP Distinction in Mortgage and Protection, ensuring a balanced and comprehensive approach to his practice.
-What Chris finds most fulfilling is guiding clients through their concerns and helping them move confidently towards proactive solutions, often accompanied by shared moments of levity.
-Outside of work, he values quality time with his wife, enjoying adventures with their motorhome and motorbike, or with their five children.
+Chris has over 24 years of experience in the financial services sector, with the past 15 years focused specifically on Will writing and estate planning.
+He is qualified with the Institute of Professional Will Writers (IPW) and is a member of the Society of Will Writers and Estate Planners (MSWW).
+Chris is committed to upholding the highest professional standards while delivering insightful, client-centred advice.
+After experiencing personal loss, Chris has developed a profound sense of empathy and understanding, making him especially effective when working with vulnerable clients.
+He demonstrates a strong commitment to continuous professional development, as evidenced by his additional studies in dementia care and his Distinction in the CeMAP (Certificate in Mortgage Advice and Practice).
+This commitment ensures that his practice remains balanced and comprehensive.
+Chris finds the most fulfilment in guiding clients through their concerns and helping them confidently move toward proactive solutions, often sharing moments of levity along the way.
+Outside of work, he values quality time with his wife and enjoys adventures with their motorhome and motorbike, as well as spending time with their five children.

 Legal & Technical team